jbirddog/blue/tools/bth/README.md

 1. Redo wprep, wlen, waddr to use cxord, cmovd, etc
 1. bth.inc and tap.inc tmpl/sh files could be merged
 1. ops_tap.bla can call internal ops directly
+1. Add link to TAP website
+1. See about getting listed as a TAP producer